 A second project is a Peer Support Program for the United Auto Workers (UAW) union.
 CHRT has partnered with UAW to develop, implement, and evaluate a Peer Support Program for union members who are struggling with Substance Use Disorder (SUD) or who have a loved one with SUD.
 The volunteer-based program will first be launched at two UAW manufacturing facilities and then evaluated for effectiveness and scalability.
 CHRT will also make recommendations on how to change employer workplace drug-use policies to encourage more employees to seek help.

-Most recently, CHRT has partnered with Huron Valley Ambulance (HVA) to analyze and eventually help create reimbursement strategies for their Community Paramedicine (CP) program.
+For our third project, CHRT has partnered with Huron Valley Ambulance (HVA) to analyze and eventually help create reimbursement strategies for their Community Paramedicine (CP) program.
 The CP program intends to improve care delivery and reduce costs by providing comprehensive care for low-acuity 911 calls in the patient’s home.
 From 2016-2018, HVA’s CP program saved an estimated $2.3 million by treating 53 percent of patients in place, instead of the 1.6 percent of patients treated in place by non-CP paramedics.
 However, HVA has not been able to obtain reimbursements to cover the full cost of CP care.
 CHRT will develop a more contextual understanding of HVA’s CP program and explore reimbursement rates and policies.